 I am so happy to say that Cinnamon Bear time is here!
 I cannot contain my excitement!
-Cinnamon Bear will be played every day on this blog from now, (the day after Thanksgiving) to Christmas Eve, skipping Saturdays, because years ago I saw an advertisement that said that particular station was playing every day except for Saturdays— and that’s how I’ve listened ever since.
-Remember, these are short, 11-12 minute episodes, so there is no reason you can’t find time to listen every day!
+Cinnamon Bear will be played every day on this blog from now until Christmas Eve.
+Remember, these are short, 11-12 minute episodes, so even if you have to binge-listen (as I often do!) it’s still a very attainable goal to join in on our adventure!
 Get your kids or grandkids into it this year… chances are you will love it just as much as they will! (if not more!)
-I have transcribed every episode for you, so if you need to go back to see what was said, or better yet, would like to read along like a child’s audio book (which I must say, I still love to this day) you can.
+I have transcribed every episode for you, so if you need to go back to see what was said, or better yet, would like to read along like a child’s audio book (which, I must say, I still love doing, no matter how old I get!) you can.

 I’d like to say a few background things before we get going.
 First of all, you will probably recognize the voice of Mother.
-She is Verna Felton, the voice we all know and love from many things, including Flora, the pink fairy from Sleeping Beauty, Junior’s mother from the Red Skelton radio show, and of course, Cinderella’s fairy godmother.
+She is Verna Felton, the voice we all know and love from many things.
+Her work includes voicing Flora, the pink fairy from Sleeping Beauty, Junior’s mother from the Red Skelton radio show, and of course, Cinderella’s fairy godmother.
 I simply love her expressive voice acting.
-She was a veteran of radio, and others who appear in this series were, as well, even in 1937!
+She was a veteran of radio!
+You’ll find that this show is filled with radio veterans; The Cinnamon Bear is practically a who’s who when it comes to voice acting.
 I think this was Judy’s first gig, played by Barbara Jean Wong.
-No one knows who Jimmy is for sure!
-And Cinnamon Bear is just Cinnamon Bear.
-Forever and always.
+Unfortunately, no one knows who Jimmy is played by for certain, but it is a favorite topic among Cinnamon Bear fans to discuss.

 Now, without further ado, let’s listen… to our beloved Cinnamon Bear.